 The school uses the AET curriculum programme to assist with the delivery of mathematics in a structured and comprehensive way.

-We use rockstars muliplication tables daily to enable the children to learn their multiplication tables in an engaging way and to challenge themselves to beat their previous scores and have also introduced on-line mathematics homework using ‘My Maths’ enabling the children to use ICT and support the lessons completed in class.
-CLIC is also implemented at the start of lessons to practice and re-inforce concepts.
+We use Rockstars multiplication tables daily to enable the children to learn their multiplication tables in an engaging way and to challenge themselves to beat their previous scores.
+We have also introduced on-line mathematics homework using ‘My Maths’ enabling the children to use ICT and support the lessons completed in class.
+CLIC (Counting, Learn its, It’s nothing new, Calculations) is also implemented at the start of lessons to practice and re-inforce concepts.

-In the Foundation Stage mathematical activities are planned for which address the requirements of the EYFS document.
-We provide opportunities for children to develop our understanding of number, measurement, pattern, shape and space through a variety of activities, both teacher and child initiated, that allow them to enjoy, explore, practice and talk confidently about mathematics.
+In the Foundation Stage, mathematical activities are planned for which address the requirements of the EYFS document.
+We provide opportunities for children to develop their understanding of number, measurement, pattern, shape and space through a variety of activities, both teacher and child initiated.
+This allows them to enjoy, explore, practice and talk confidently about mathematics.